jplie/liemoe/README.md

 # See at liemoe.pages.dev
-That's a small page with long history of Kyoto.
+That's a small page with a long history of Kyoto.
 I still don't know what to write here, so for now everything will remain like this.